If approved to speak at a university event

 i. listening, and having regard to the viewpoints of staff, students, visitors and wider society where they differ from their own views;

-iii. that viewpoints and thoughts expressed or voiced to students, staff and external audiences are grounded in scholarship, evidence and a wider context and respect for any disciplinary norms and communities of practice in which they are based;
+iii. that viewpoints and thoughts expressed or voiced to students, staff and external audiences are grounded in scholarship and evidence;

 iv. that research engaged in by themselves, students or others under their supervision, should not be influenced by partisan perspectives or any conditions or restrictions imposed by funders or other bodies to present a specific set of ideas or opinions or agenda.
-However, some funded research may be subject to Intellectual Property rules and be commercially confidential;
+However, some funded research may be subject to Intellectual Property rules and be commercially confidential.
+See Section 8 of this Code;

-v. accessing sensitive material, including extremism-related material, for teaching and research purposes for bona fide purposes only, and by following University and wider legal requirements.
+v. accessing sensitive material, including extremism-related material for teaching and research purposes for bona fide research purposes only, and by following University and wider legal requirements.

-2.4.
-The University is required to take ‘reasonably practicable’ steps to promote and protect free speech and academic freedom for staff, students and visitors.
-The key considerations to be weighed up include the following:
+2) The need for the University to take ‘reasonably practicable’ steps to protect free speech and academic freedom for staff, students and visitors; key considerations include the following:

 i. whether taking the step, or not taking it, would secure or restrict freedom of speech;

-ii. the practical costs of time, money, staff or third parties’ input and other resources of taking the step, or of not taking it; and
+ii. the practical costs of time, money, staff or third parties’ input and other resources of taking the step, or of not taking it.

-2.5.
-In taking reasonably practicable steps, the University will be risk-based, in proportion to the level of risk involved in relation to the arrangement, activity, or event.
-This includes recognising that what is reasonably practicable for itself as a larger organisation may not be the case for the Students’ Union as a smaller entity with fewer resources.
-Partnership operates between both organisations to support each other in taking reasonably practicable steps, including the resource implications of doing so.
+2.4 In taking reasonably practicable steps, the University will be risk-based, in proportion to the level of risk involved in relation to the arrangement, activity, or event.
+This includes recognising that what is reasonably practicable for itself as a larger organisation may not be the case for the Students’ Union as a smaller entity with lesser resources.
+Partnership operates between both organisations to share information, including due diligence and risk assessment outcomes, in taking reasonably practicable steps to secure and promote freedom of speech.

-2.9.
-In satisfying the University’s obligations in relation to OfS registration condition E6: harassment and sexual misconduct, the University operates on the basis that an unduly narrow view of, or low bar for what qualifies for ‘harassment’ will not be accepted where this is made on behalf of the University or any of its staff, students or visitors, where this could have the effect, intended or not, of restricting freedom of speech or the academic freedom of staff.
-See Paragraph 10.3 for more information on harassment in the content of higher education course materials and teaching and learning settings more widely.
+2.6 In satisfying the University’s obligations in relation to OfS registration condition E6: harassmentand sexual misconduct, the University operates on the basis that an unduly narrow view of, or low bar for what qualifies for ‘harassment’ will not be accepted where this is made on behalfof the University or any of its staff, students or visitors, where this could have the effect, intended or not, of restricting freedom of speech or the academic freedom of staff.
+See Section 7 for more information on harassment in the context of teaching and learning.

 3. University values and their relationship to free speech and academic freedom

-3.1.
-The University of Sunderland’s Strategic Plan is built on themes which inform a culture of free speech as a student-focussed, professions-facing and society-shaping institution.
+3.1 The University of Sunderland’s Strategic Plan 2025-2030 is built on themes which inform a culture of free speech as a student-focused, professions-facing and society-shapinginstitution.
 To be genuinely student-focused, the diversity of student voices and perspectives must be heard and harnessed on a whole range of matters that affect their student experience, and wider place in society.
-As a professions-facing university, we have a role to play to prepare students for the world of work and reasoned, respectful debate and challenge with colleagues, which is part of professional life.
-Finally, to be society-shaping and make a positive change for the better of society, means creating a climate in which research, teaching and learning and wider engagement disrupts norms and pushes the boundaries of knowledge.
+As a professions-facing university, we have a role to play in preparing students for the world of work and reasoned, respectful debate and challenge with colleagues, which is part of professional life.
+Finally, to be society-shapingand make a positive change for the benefit of society means creating a climate in which research, teaching and learning and wider engagement disrupt norms and push the boundaries of knowledge.
 This can mean presenting novel and sometimes unorthodox and unaccepted viewpoints and positions.

-- To be ‘Innovative’ in our approach, we need to be curious about, and ready to hear and respond respectively to others’ perspectives and viewpoints, even where these may be disruptive and challenging to our own perspective, or may vary from a mainstream outlook.
+- To be ‘Innovative’ in our approach we need to be curious about, and ready to hear and respond respectfully to others’ perspectives and viewpoints, even where these may be disruptive and challenging to our own perspective, or may vary from a mainstream outlook.

 - To be ‘Collaborative’ involves all members of the University community having a right to free speech, whilst at the same time being accountable for what we say and how we say it and recognising its impact on others, in the interests of building relationships across our community, even where we have differences of opinion and outlook.